AdobeDocs/analytics-2.0-apis/reporting-multiple-breakdowns.md

 }
 ```

-*Notice* there is a `metricFilters` attribute in the request containing a metric filter that corresponds to a metric in the `metrics` attribute of the request.
-Each metric has a `filters` array which will apply metric filters to the metric column.
-In this example we are applying metric filter 0 to the `Page Views` metric column and metric filter 1 to the `Visits` metric column.
+**Note** The `metricFilters` attribute in the request contains a metric filter that corresponds to a metric in the `metrics` attribute of the request.
+Each metric has a `filters` array that applies metric filters to the metric column.
+In this example, we are applying metric filter `0` to the `Page Views` metric column and metric filter `1` to the `Visits` metric column.

+### Second level response

 Running the report request results in a response like the following: